 6 – Center: you re-center your body and mind, getting ready for your next pose

-By performing these 6 steps every time, your mind will be calmer and more focused, which in return will make the pose easier allowing you to hold it for longer.
+By performing these 6 steps of asana every time, your mind will be calmer and more focused, which in return will make the pose easier allowing you to hold it for longer.

 On your next asana practice, don’t just jump right into the poses.
 You will reap the benefits of a well-worth practice physically and mentally.